Redislabs-Solution-Architects/msstats/README.md

 pip install -r requirements.txt
 ```

-Copy your service account .json files in the root directiony of the project:
+Copy your service account .json files in the root directory of the project:

 ```
 cp path/to/service_account.json .